arilamstein/rp/f-strings.md

 # Exercise

-Now it's your turn to practice using f-strings to combine variables and expressions.
+Now it's your turn to practice using f-strings.
 Below is a program that contains a user's name and age.
 Create and print a single f-string that:
   * Greets the user by name
   * Tells them their current age
   * Tells them what their age will be next year